witchapon14/AI_GPO/README.md

 - `AI_GPO.knwf` – Main KNIME workflow
 - `ETL_data.csv` – Sample drug formula used in the workflow
 - `Sales.csv` - Sample sales dataset used in the workflow
 - `drug.ipynb` - extract data to joblib model
+- `data_profiling.ipynb` - Exploratory data analysis

 ---

 ## 📥 How to Use